Shoreline Habitat Types and Erosion Rates on Marine Corps Base Camp Lejeune

 Project Status: This project began in July 2007 and was completed in December 2012

-We determined rates of shoreline change in the New River Estuary and Intracoastal Waterway adjacent to Marine Corps Base Camp Lejeune (MCBCL) over the past 50 years.
-We investigated the relationship among shoreline habitat type, sediment supply rate, and long term erosion rates.
-This data will help MCBCL make informed decisions regarding the use and long-term protection of their shoreline and provide a broadly applicable framework for understanding erosion along sheltered coasts.
+We determined rates of shoreline change in the New River Estuary and Intracoastal Waterway adjacent to Marine Corps Base Camp Lejeune over the past 50 years.
+We investigated the relationship among shoreline habitat type, sediment supply rate, and long-term erosion rates.
+These data will help the base make informed decisions regarding the use and long-term protection of their shoreline and provide a broadly applicable framework for understanding erosion along sheltered coasts.

 Why We Care